microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/Lab3.md

 1. Use the Filter by name box to search for Windows.
 You should now see a filtered view containing your desired resource: *VM1*.
 Hover on the red bar in the recommendations column to see a tooltip with the active recommendations.
 You should expect to see Active-xx of xx Recommendations – these are the active recommendations you must attend.

-1. Open the resource health pane by selecting the resource.
-Select *VM1*.
+1. Open the Resource health pane by selecting the resource.
+Select **VM1**.

 1. On the resource health pane for *VM1*, review the virtual machine information alongside the recommendation list.